yankailab/OpenKAI/docs/3D/ImGUIviewer.md

 Point size and line width are viewer/material settings (`matPointSize`, `matLineWidth`, `pointScale`, and `lineScale`); individual `GEOMETRY_POINT` and `GEOMETRY_LINE` records only carry geometry, color, and timestamp data.

+Point, line, and occupied-cell colors include alpha in `m_vC.w`.
+Both GPU and CPU rendering multiply it by `matCol[3]`: alpha 0 is invisible, 1 is opaque, and intermediate values blend.
+Existing RGB-only point/line `add()` calls default to alpha 1; the `vFloat4` overloads accept explicit alpha.
+PLY files can supply an `alpha` property or packed `rgba`; files without alpha stay opaque.

 When OpenGL or OpenGL ES rendering is enabled, the viewer uploads point and line snapshots into GPU buffers and renders them from an ImGui callback.
 The CPU draw-list path remains available as a fallback for backends without GL support.

 ## Occupied octree cells

-The grid publishes a root center/size/depth/timestamp header plus 19-byte records (16-byte ID and RGB8).
+The grid publishes a root center/size/depth/timestamp header plus 20-byte records (16-byte ID and RGBA8).
 ImGui decodes each ID into an `IMGUI_VIEWER_BOX`, retaining its UUID, center, full size, and color for future picking.
 The GPU renderer and CPU fallback generate the twelve edges from those boxes.
 Camera fitting, visibility, line width, and object opacity apply to grid boxes too.